Digital-Forensics-Discord-Server/ArtifactParsers/README.md

 | WBEM (WMI)                           | [flare-wmi](https://github.com/mandiant/flare-wmi)<br>[PyWMIPersistenceFinder](https://github.com/davidpany/WMI_Forensics)<br>[WMIParserStr](https://github.com/AndrewRathbun/WMIParserStr)<br>[WMI-Parser](https://github.com/AndrewRathbun/WMI-Parser)              | [WMI-Explorer](https://github.com/AndrewRathbun/WMI-Explorer)                                                                                                                                                                                                                                                                               |
 | Windows Defender Logs                | [DHParser](https://github.com/jklepsercyber/defender-detectionhistory-parser)                                                                                                                                                                                         |                                                                                                                                                                                                                                                                                                                                             |
 | Windows Search Index Database        | [SIDR](https://github.com/strozfriedberg/sidr)                                                                                                                                                                                                                        | [WinSearchDBAnalyzer](https://github.com/AndrewRathbun/WinSearchDBAnalyzer)                                                                                                                                                                                                                                                                 |

+## Analyzers vs Parsers

+In the instance of Windows Event Logs, the Windows Registry, and possibly other artifacts, there is a distinct difference between a tool that analyzes an artifact and parses the artifact.
+Generally speaking, a tool that analyzes would do something similar to running YARA or SIGMA rules against a set of artifacts and provide meaningful output based on the rulesets used.
+A parser would provide raw output without any sort of predetermined rulesets or logic applied to the set of artifacts, leaving the analysis and interpretation to the end examiner.

+This is an important distinction to make with this project because, in the example of Windows Event Logs, it would be troublesome to lead an examiner looking for a tool to parse Windows Event Logs to think that a tool like Chainsaw, Hayabusa, or Zircolite will parse event logs when in reality they analyze the event logs using rulesets and logic created by threat researchers.
+Those tools do not PARSE the event logs like EvtxECmd, etc.

+## Contributing

+Please contribute to this list if any artifacts and their corresponding tools are missing!